Multivector Contractions Revisited, Part I: Introduction

+This work organizes, simplifies and extends the theory of contractions and related subjects.
+Most results can be found throughout the literature, but usually only for simple or homogeneous elements, and in forms that seem at odds due to the various conventions.
+Here they are presented in a more general, uniform and streamlined way, with simpler proofs.
+This is possible thanks to our notation, an improved multi-index formalism, a mirror principle, and use of general multivectors right from the start.

+New results include: geometric characterizations of contractions and regressive products; higher order graded Leibniz rules for contractions with exterior and Clifford products; determinant formulas; etc. We also study star operators akin to the Hodge star or the dual of GA \cite{Dorst2007,Rosen2019}, and a new involution simplifies their use.
+A natural concept of complex orientation gives simpler stars, better suited for complex geometry \cite{Huybrechts2004,Wells1980}.

-For simplicity, we focus on contractions of multivectors, in Euclidean or unitary vector spaces, but most results adapt for contractions with forms, in pseudo-Euclidean spaces, or on manifolds.
-The complex case is included as it differs little from the real one (contractions are sesquilinear and there are some complex conjugations), is not usually treated, and is useful in the geometry of Quantum Information \cite{Bengtsson2017}.
+For simplicity, we use contractions of multivectors in Euclidean or Hermitian vector spaces, but most results adapt for contractions with forms, in pseudo-Euclidean spaces, or on manifolds.
+The complex case, often neglected but important for geometry and quantum theory, differs from the real one in that contractions are sesquilinear.

-While most authors focus on blades or homogeneous multivectors, we use arbitrary ones whenever possible.
-This actually leads to simpler proofs for more general results, as it frees us from tracking grades and from grade dependent signs that clutter the algebra.
-And the importance of non-homogeneous multivectors should not be underestimated, as they: result from Clifford products; store data about subspaces of different dimensions; represent quantum superpositions of states with different numbers of fermions \cite{Oziewicz1986}; and even appear in Graph Theory \cite{Caracciolo2007grassmann}, via Berezin calculus (whose derivatives and integrals are contractions in disguise \cite{Lasenby1993}).

-Many authors find it redundant to have left and right contractions, as for homogeneous elements they differ only by a sign.
-But with non-homogeneous ones distinct terms can have different sign changes, so it is best to use both.
-A `mirror principle' keeps the theory simple: each formula with the left contraction mirrors another with the right one, and vice-versa.
-And some formulas become simpler with both contractions.

-Likewise, use of mutually inverse left and right Hodge-like star operators \cite{Rosen2019,Shaw1983} simplifies the algebra.
-While the usual complex Hodge theory is based on the star of the underlying real space \cite{Wells1980}, our complex stars are based on a generalized concept of orientation for complex spaces, and are better suited for their geometry.

-\Cref{sc:Preliminaries} reviews concepts and results. \Cref{sc:Contractions} defines contractions and studies their properties. \Cref{sc:Star Operators and Duals} discusses Hodge-like star operators and the regressive product. \Cref{sc:Outermorphisms} shows how contractions and stars behave under outermorphisms. \Cref{sc:Spaces of Non-Simple Multivectors} describes spaces determined by multivectors, and studies special decompositions, factorizations and carvings. \Cref{sc:Simplicity and Multivector Grades} defines grades for non-homogeneous multivectors, and gives simplicity criteria. \Cref{sc:Supersymmetry} links contractions to supersymmetry, creation and annihilation operators. \Cref{sc:Appendix} discusses the various kinds of contraction and different conventions, with special attention to those of GA.